commentics/commentics/README.txt

 Website:	https://www.commentics.org

-Version:	v3.2 (7th May 2017)
+Version:	v3.3 (24th March 2018)

 Description:	Integrates into your website to allow visitors to submit comments

-Installation:	(Novice Users) Follow the 'Getting Started' guide at https://www.commentics.org/wiki/
+Installation:	(Novice Users) Follow the 'Getting Started' guide at https://www.commentics.org/docs
 		(Expert Users) Follow the installation and integration files in the /docs/ folder

 Requirements:	See /docs/requirements.txt